Cloudera AI requirements (OCP)

 4. For monitoring, recommended volume size is 60 GB.

-4. On OCP, CephFS is used as the underlying storage provisioner for any new internal workspace on 1.5.x.
-A storage class named ocs-storagecluster-cephfs with csi driver set to "openshift-storage.cephfs.csi.ceph.com" must exist in the cluster for new internal workspaces to get provisioned.
+4. On OpenShift Container Platform, CephFS is used as the underlying storage provisioner for any new internal workbench on 1.5.x.
+A storage class named ocs-storagecluster-cephfs with csi driver set to openshift-storage.cephfs.csi.ceph.com must exist in the cluster for new internal workbenches to get provisioned.

 5. A block storage class must be marked as default in the cluster.
 This may be rook-ceph-block, Portworx, or another storage system.
 Confirm the storage class by listing the storage classes (run oc get sc) in the cluster, and check that one of them is marked default.

 6. If external NFS is used, the NFS directory and assumed permissions must be those of the cdsw user.
-For details see Using an External NFS Server in the Related information section at the bottom of this page.
+For details see Using an External NFS Server in the Related information section.

 7. If needs access to a database on the cluster, then the user must be authenticated using Kerberos and must have Ranger policies set up to allow read/write operations to the default (or other specified) database.